chtmp223/CLIPPER/README.md

 .
 ├── README.md
 ├── assets
-│   ├── img
-│   └── styles
 ├── data
+    ├── books
+    ├── outputs
+    └── wp
+├── prompts
+└── scripts
+    ├── clipper
     ├── eval
-│   ├── automatic
-│   ├── human
-│   └── inference
-├── ft
-│   ├── README.md
-│   ├── deepspeed_zero3.yaml
-│   ├── i-orpo
-│   ├── lib
-│   │   ├── alignment_mod
-│   │   └── trl_mod
-│   └── sft
-├── index.html
-├── prompts
-├── requirements.txt
-└── utils.py
+    └── wp
 ```
-- `data` contains `b3.py`, which can be used to reconstruct the gold responses of the books3 subset.
-- `eval` contains:
-    - `automatic`, which includes code to compute the ranking accuracy metric.
+- `data` contains all books as well as output chapter outlines and summaries used in the paper.
+    - `books` contains all books used in the paper.
+Each subdirectory contains the segmented chapters of a book.
+The corresponding full book is also available in the `books` directory.
-    - `human`, which includes the XML code for the human evaluation interfaces.
+        - `gutenberg.csv` contains the metadata for the Gutenberg books used in the paper.
+    - `outputs` contains all output chapter outlines and summaries used in the paper.
+Each subdirectory contains the output for a book, including claims, summaries, and chapter outlines.
+    - `wp` contains the writingprompt raw data (cleaned) and the corresponding generated claims.
-    - `inference`, which includes code to do inference with the fine-tuned models using either Transformers Huggingface or vLLM.
+- `scripts` contains code to fine-tune the models using I-ORPO or SFT:
-- `ft` contains code to fine-tune the models using I-ORPO or SFT:
+    - `inference.py` contains code to do inference with the fine-tuned models on the test set.
-    - `i-orpo` directory includes `orpo.yaml`, which defines the training hyperparameters; `run_orpo.py`, which contains the training code; and `run_orpo.sh`, which consolidates the training process into a single executable command.
-    - `sft` directory includes `sft.yaml`, which defines the training hyperparameters; `run_sft.py`, which contains the training code; and `run_sft.sh`, which consolidates the training process into a single executable command.
-    - `deepspeed_zero3.yaml` contains the hyperparameters for deepspeed zero3.
 - `prompts` contains all prompts used in the paper.

-### Dataset and Models
+### Datasets & Models
-- The dataset is available on Huggingface: [https://huggingface.co/datasets/chtmp223/suri/](https://huggingface.co/datasets/chtmp223/suri/).
+- Datasets and models are available in this Huggingface collection: [https://huggingface.co/collections/chtmp223/clipper-67b60b1edbfa3407b571a827](https://huggingface.co/collections/chtmp223/clipper-67b60b1edbfa3407b571a827).
+- We release both CLIPPER and WritingPrompts datasets.

-### Finetuning code
+### Finetuning
--
+- [https://github.com/princeton-nlp/ProLong](https://github.com/princeton-nlp/ProLong): Code to finetune Llama-based models on long sequences.
+- [https://github.com/Qihoo360/360-LLaMA-Factory](https://github.com/Qihoo360/360-LLaMA-Factory): Code to finetune Qwen on long sequences.

+### Evaluation
+- Code to run models on our test set is available in the `scripts/eval/inference.py` directory.
+- We use [NoCha](https://github.com/marzenakrp/nocha/), [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), and [HELMET](https://github.com/princeton-nlp/HELMET) to obtain results for external benchmarks.

 ## 📜 Citation
 ```